bluegraybox/erlang_intro/narrative.md

 I don't run into a lot of problems that require that massive scale of solution.
 I run into a lot of problems that require some quick little scripty thing.
 Maybe bigger ones might run to a few hundred lines of code.
-If I *did* have to build something massively scalable, I'd be leary of doing it in a language I didn't know.
+If I *did* have to build something massively scalable, I'd be leery of doing it in a language I didn't know.
 There's a chicken-and-egg problem here.

 I'd like to take a different look at Erlang, one that might help break that deadlock.